codyngpriest/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # This is a function that prints the chessboard.
 7. The line of life is a ragged diagonal between duty and desire
 # This is a function that prints the sum of the two diagonals of a square matrix of integers.
+8. Double pointer, double fun
+# This is a function that sets the value of a pointer to a char.